- About this Module

 The priority that you would like to give to this rule

-Rule with priority 1 will have the highest priority / importance / weightage and will be lower as the priority field value increases.
+Rule with priority 1 will have the highest priority / importance / weight and will be lower as the priority field value increases.
 Rules can also have equal priorities.

-This option allows us to create 3 different criteria for recommendations:
+This option allows us to select any one out of the 3 different criteria for recommendations:

 - Inclusion - A normal recommendation rule

-- Exclusion - A rule to exclude a particular set of attendees to be recommended to or to get recommendations of some other particular set of attendees.
+- Exclusion - A rule to exclude a particular set of attendees, sessions, products, or sponsors from being recommended to another set of attendees.

-- ExcludeAll - A rule to completely exclude a set of Attendees from recommendations
+- ExcludeAll - A rule to completely exclude a set of attendees, sessions, products, or sponsors from recommendations

 Groups can be created in cases where it is required to apply a single or multiple rules to a particular group of Attendees.